 Traffic management includes train dispatch, monitoring and management of traffic operations, as well as information about train movements.
-Also included in this context are prerequisites and conditions for traffic operation, such as running schedules and running orders as well as measurement values from Transport Administration detectors.
+Also included in this context are prerequisites and conditions for traffic operation, such as running schedules and running orders as well as measurement values from the Swedish Transport Administration's detectors.
 Via the Swedish Transport Administration's traffic control and communication system, it is also possible to receive the operational information that is necessary for use of the train path.
 See also Sections 2.3.10 - 2.3.14.